Pacifica Foundation

-Pacifica Foundation is an American nonprofit organization that owns five independently operated, non-commercial, listener-supported radio stations known for their progressive/liberal political orientation.
+Pacifica Foundation is an American nonprofit organization that owns five independently operated, noncommercial, listener-supported radio stations known for their progressive/liberal political orientation.
 Its national headquarters adjoins station KPFK in North Hollywood, California.

-Pacifica Foundation also operates the Pacifica Network, a program service supplying over 200 affiliated stations with various programs, primarily news and public affairs.
+Pacifica Foundation also operates the Pacifica Network, a program service that supplies more than 200 affiliated stations with various programs, primarily news and public affairs.
 It was the first public radio network in the United States and is one of the world's oldest listener-funded radio networks.
 Programs such as Democracy Now! and Free Speech Radio News have been some of its most popular productions.

 Early history

 Pacifica was founded in 1946 by pacifists E. John Lewis and Lewis Hill.
 During World War II, both of them had filed for conscientious objector status.
+The foundation was created as an alternative to commercial broadcasting, with listener support intended to fund radio programming without relying on advertisers or educational institutions.

 After the war, Lewis, Hill and a small group of former conscientious objectors created the Pacifica Foundation in the town of Pacifica, California, in the San Francisco Bay Area.
-Their first station, KPFA in Berkeley, commenced broadcasting in 1949.
+Its first station, KPFA in Berkeley, began broadcasting on April 15, 1949.
 By 1977, the network had added WBAI in New York City, KPFK in Los Angeles, WPFW in Washington, DC, and KPFT in Houston.

 FCC v.
 Pacifica Foundation

 In 1973, one of Pacifica's stations, WBAI, broadcast comedian George Carlin's Filthy Words routine uncensored.
-Following a listener complaint, Pacifica received a letter of reprimand from the FCC, censuring them for allegedly violating broadcast regulations which prohibited airing indecent material.
+Following a listener complaint, Pacifica received a letter of reprimand from the FCC, censuring it for allegedly violating broadcast regulations that prohibited airing indecent material.
 The foundation took the matter to the U.S. Supreme Court in FCC v.
 Pacifica Foundation and lost in a 5–4 decision.
 This became a landmark moment in the history of free speech, and the case continues to define the power of the government over broadcast material it calls indecent.

 Governance

+Pacifica national board

+The Pacifica Foundation is governed by a national board of directors.
+Under the foundation’s bylaws, each local station board elects directors from among its members to serve on the national board.

 Local station boards

-In two years during a three-year cycle, subscribers and station staff at each station vote to elect the Local Station Board, as required by the Pacifica Foundation bylaws.
+During two years of each three-year cycle, subscribers and station staff at each station vote to elect local station board members, as required by the Pacifica Foundation bylaws.
 The local station boards have support and advisory duties for their station.
 They also elect members from their body to serve on the Pacifica Foundation's national board of directors.
-The full local station board meets monthly, and committees of the local station board meet on both regular and ad hoc bases.
+The full local station board meets monthly, and its committees meet on both regular and ad hoc bases.